Chicago Majors

-The Chicago Majors was a basketball team based in Chicago, Illinois, that was a member of the American Basketball League from 1961 to 1963.
+The Chicago Majors were a basketball team based in Chicago, Illinois, that was a member of the American Basketball League from 1961 to 1963.

 History

 The American Basketball League played one full season, 1961–1962, and part of the next season until the league folded on December 31, 1962.
 The ABL was the first basketball league to have a three point shot for baskets scored far away from the goal.
 Other rules that set the league apart were a 30-second shooting clock and a wider free throw lane, 18 feet instead of the standard 12.

 The American Basketball League was formed when Abe Saperstein did not get the Los Angeles National Basketball Association (NBA) franchise he sought.
 His Harlem Globetrotters had strong NBA ties.
 When Minneapolis Lakers owner Bob Short was permitted to move the Lakers to Los Angeles, Saperstein reacted by convincing National Alliance of Basketball Leagues (NABL) team owner Paul Cohen (Tuck Tapers) and Amateur Athletic Union (AAU) National Champion Cleveland Pipers owner George Steinbrenner to take the top NABL and AAU teams and players and form a rival league.

 League franchises were: the Chicago Majors (1961–1963); Cleveland Pipers (1961–1962); Kansas City Steers (1961–63); Long Beach Chiefs (1961–1963), as Hawaii Chiefs in 1961–62; Los Angeles Jets (1961–62, disbanded during season); Oakland Oaks (1961–1963, as San Francisco Saints in 1961–1962; Philadelphia Tapers 1961–1963, as Washington Tapers in 1961–62; moved to New York during 1961–62 season; as New York Tapers in 1961–62 and the Pittsburgh Rens (1961–1963).

 The Majors were owned by Abe Saperstein.
 Former Globetrotter Ermer Robinson was the team's business manager for their two seasons.
 Chicago native Ron Sobieszczyk came out of retirement to play for the Majors.
 In 1961 Chicago was coached by Andy Phillip.

 The Majors finished 38–42 in 1960–1961 under Phillip, finishing third in the ABL Eastern Division.
 In 1962–1963 they finished 8–19 under Ron "Sobie" Sobieszczyk, folding along with the entire league on December 31, 1962.